NOW SCHEDULING FOR SUMMER 2020!

 We offer occasional private captained Catamaran Sailing Charters in coastal South Carolina on our Leopard 48 Catamaran.
 We are limited to 6 passengers.
 If you have more than 6, we can possibly partner with another boat in the area to reach your number!

-Hosted by Captain Stephen Bell and First Officer Dawn Bell.
+Hosted by Master Captain Stephen Bell and First Officer Dawn Bell.
 Leave from North Edisto Inlet near Seabrook & Kiawah Islands south of Charleston SC.

 Dolphin watches, sunset sails, beaching/swimming, paddle-boarding, fishing, open ocean sailing and more.